This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 One North Dakota plant that received Libby vermiculite was the Robinson Insulation Plant in Minot.
 Thousands of tons of asbestos-tainted material were shipped here over a few decades.
 Not only were the workers at risk, but so were nearby residents.
 Eventually, the city purchased the abandoned plant and demolished all the buildings.

 Minot residents were again put at risk of asbestos exposure in 2011 when floods swept through the town destroying many buildings.
 The older buildings contained asbestos, including the Zonolite insulation that was produced in the Robinson plant.
 The flooding spread asbestos around and put people at risk of being exposed to it.

 Erionite – Asbestos Impostor

-North Dakota does not have any naturally-occurring asbestos, but it does have plenty of another mineral called erionite.
-It is a mineral that is similar to asbestos and that can release fibers into the air.
-People around it may inhale these fibers, which then accumulate in the lungs and other tissues, much like asbestos does.
+North Dakota does not have any naturally occurring asbestos; however, it does have plenty of erionite, a mineral similar to asbestos, that can release fibers into the air.
+People around it may inhale these fibers, accumulating in the lungs and other tissues, much like asbestos does.

 - M. Heskett Power Station, Mandan

 - Otter Tail Power Company Coyote Station, Beulah

 - Fargo Foundry Company and Mid-America Steel, Fargo